When planning my Balkan trip I knew I have to somehow make it to Dubrovnik as well, even if it means seeing Dubrovnik in one day only.

 During the Balkans War in 90s Dubrovnik was badly damaged, the siege of the city lasted for seven months.
 56% of the buildings in the old town were hit by one of 650 bullets.

-Now you can’t see much of the war remainders.
+Now, when you visit Croatia, you can’t see much of the war remainders.
 Instead you can enjoy an UNESCO World’s Heritage Site with all its beauty.

 Are you looking for a place to stay in Dubrovnik?
 Look no further!
 Book your accommodation in Dubrovnik here!